 You can read more about Elizabeth here.

 Jocelyn has worked in both the public and private sectors in acute inpatient, general and psychiatric, and has spent the last 16 years in acute community mental health.
 She has been an active Worksite Representative for many years, and was part of the negotiation team for 2010 Public Sector Enterprise Bargaining Agreement.
 She has been a member of Council since 2004 and of the Executive since 2006.
-Jocelyn is currently the ANMF (SA Branch) Vice President.
+Jocelyn is currently the ANMF (SA Branch) President.

 Janice Clifford, Executive Member